-It is the policy of the Grand Ledge Public Schools District that no person shall be discriminated against in matters of employment or enrollment on the basis of race, color, national origin, gender/sex, sexual orientation, age disability, height, weight or marital status in its programs, services or activities.
+Grand Ledge Public Schools District shall provide equal opportunity and shall not discriminate in matters of employment or enrollment on the basis of age, religion, race, color, national origin, gender/sex, sexual orientation, disability, height, weight or marital status in its programs, services or activities.

-Parent Concerns - Guide for Communicating Questions and/or Concerns
+Parent/Guardian Concerns - Guide for Communicating Questions and/or Concerns

-With the rapid rate of change occurring in our society, there are many implications for change in our school as well.
+With the rapid rate of change occurring in our society, there are many implications for change in our schools as well.
 If a question or concern arises, please seek an answer or solution by contacting the teacher first and then the building principal or designee.
 If the question or concern is not satisfactorily resolved at the building level, the concerned person may appeal to the next highest level of authority.